GufranGaury1887/Boiler_Plat_Expo_-Gufran/cli-package/README.md

 ### Interactive Mode

-Simply run without a project name to enter interactive mode:
+Simply run without a project name to enter interactive mode (will prompt for project name and bundle ID):

 ```bash
 npx @gufran/expo-boilerplate